 - The Feast of Weddings and Wedding Suppers

-Pentecost, otherwise known as Shavuot or the Feast of Weeks, is one of God’s appointed times (mo’ed).
 God set appointed times on His calendar from the beginning of creation.
 Genesis 1:14 declares “And God said, “Let there be lights in the vault of the sky to separate the day from the night, and let them serve as signs to mark sacred times, and days and years”.
-(ESV) The sacred times, or seasons, are the fixed or appointed times when God would meet with His people.
+(ESV) The sacred times, or seasons, are the fixed or “appointed” times when God would meet with His people.
 These appointed times are illustrative pictures for humanity of God’s redemption plan.

-Note that they are the appointed feasts of the Lord, and as such, they transcend Israel.
-While they were initially given to Israel, they are just as applicable to believers today.
+I want you to particularly note that these are the appointed feasts of the Lord, and as such, they transcend Israel.
+While they were initially given to Israel, they are just as applicable to believers today (just like the scriptures!).
 These appointed times point clearly to Christ.
 An overview of these can be found here: The Feasts of God – His Appointed Times.

 We have demonstrated numerous remarkable connections between Pentecost and the prophetic conclusion of the church age.
 It is the fourth and central feast among the seven Feasts of Israel: Passover, Unleavened Bread, Firstfruits, Pentecost, Rosh HaShanah, Yom Kippur and Tabernacles.
 The first three are spring festivals, representing the blood sacrifice and resurrection.
 The last three come in the fall, calling forth judgment and the establishment of the Kingdom.
 At the center – in the early summer – is Pentecost.
 In the Bible, it is represented by two loaves of leavened bread, held aloft by the High Priest.
 Today’s Jews celebrate it annually, in a ceremony called, “decorating the bride.”
 This reminds us of the church, the “bride of Christ.”(Source: https://prophecywatchers.com/the-mystery-of-pentecost/)

-I am thinking, of course, of the end of the Church Age and the start of a 7 year “Age of Wrath”.
+I am thinking specifically of the end of the Church Age and the start of a 7 year “Age of Wrath”.
 It’s certainly worth studying, so let’s delve into it!
 I have used Hebrew4Christians as a resource when indicated by quotation marks and the source is here: http://www.hebrew4christians.com/Holidays/Spring_Holidays/Shavuot/shavuot.html

 Passages Describing the Feast of Pentecost

 When studying Biblical teaching, I believe it is always important to read the source for yourself.
 Not just a verse or two, but the entire relevant passage.
 This will sharpen your discernment skills, as you examine the scriptures for yourself to see if these things are so.
-Because we are going to be discussing Pentecost in great detail over the next few posts, I encourage you to read through the following at least once.
-So with no further delay, here are the relevant passages describing the celebration of the Feast of Pentecost (Weeks):
+Because we are going to be discussing Pentecost in great detail over the next few posts, I encourage you to read through the following passages at least once:

 On the third new moon after the people of Israel had gone out of the land of Egypt, on that day they came into the wilderness of Sinai.